 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
 Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Children are not permitted to bring hand held devices into school without prior consent and under no circumstances are they permitted to connect their devices to the school internet.
+Parents and carers should also refer to the Online Safety Policy which can be found on the school's website.